cmacdow/MultiplexedSubspaces/README.md

 Associated Multiplexed Subspaces Route Neural Activity Across Brain-wide Networks.
 Code includes additional analyses used in related projects.
-Code is being updated with examples and more clear instructions.
+Code is being updated with examples use case instructions.

 Also see related repositories. https://github.com/cmacdow/EphysAnalysis